-Cooper helped lead the Black and Gold to back-to-back Mountain East Conference championships in 2015 and 2016.
+Back-to-back Mountain East Conference championships in 2015 and 2016 highlighted that run.
 The 2016 squad set a school record by going 29-5 and spent the entire season ranked in the USA Today coaches’ Top 25.
 That Lady Hilltopper team finished the season ranked No. 18 nationally after a “Sweet 16” run that included a regional semifinal win against defending national champion California (Pa.).

 The Waterford, Pa. native spent the next four seasons (2007-10) as head student manager and graduate assistant for Coach Mike Carey with the Mountaineers’ women’s basketball program.
 The WVU women advanced to post-season play all four years, earning three trips to the NCAA Tournament and a WNIT berth.